shu-htk/tip-dev/doc/ref/cacheck.md

 - **macro variable :** `@ v = (1st element of EPICS_record)`
 - **macro variable :** `@ v.update = 1`

-If it is not updated the following variables are set.
+If it is not updated the following variable is set.

 - **macro variable :** `@ v.update = 0`